 The Academy of Community Engagement Scholarship (ACES) recognizes and contributes to high quality scholarship that, in collaboration with participating community partners, has a positive impact on complex societal needs and issues.
 ACES provides recommendations, on request, to inform local, regional, national, and international research and policy agendas.
 In recognition of their long careers of contributions, Lou Anna K. Simon, former President of Michigan State University, and Hiram Fitzgerald, University Distinguished Professor of Psychology and former Associate Provost for University Outreach and Engagement, have been inducted by the Academy.
 Burton Bargerstock, executive director of the Office for Public Engagement and Scholarship, was inducted 2017 and has been serving as president of the ACES board of directors.
 Fitzgerald and Bargerstock were part of an international “think tank” that led to the founding of ACES in 2012.

 MSU has been a leader in advocating for community-engaged scholarship and university outreach among the member universities of the Big 10 Academic Alliance (formerly the Committee on Institutional Cooperation).
 University Distinguished Professor of Psychology and former Associate Provost for University Outreach and Engagement Hiram Fitzgerald led efforts to charter the Alliance's Committee on Engagement and served as its inaugural chair.
 Under Fitzgerald's leadership, the Committee published Engaged Scholarship: A Resource Guide (2005).
-Interim Associate Provost Laurie Van Egeren currently represents MSU on the Big 10 Academic Alliance's Committee on Engagement.
+Assistant Provost Laurie Van Egeren currently represents MSU on the Big 10 Academic Alliance's Committee on Engagement.